-- Professor Radford appeared on North West Tonight in July for an interview with patient Michael Prestidge who has had a dramatic response to the ADCT-402 trial after failing to adequately respond to many previous treatments including 4 other clinical trials.
-Michael's story was featured in local newspapers and he appeared in a BBC Radio 5 Live interview.
+Professor Radford appeared on North West Tonight in July for an interview with a patient who had a dramatic response to the ADCT-402 trial after failing to adequately respond to many previous treatments including 4 other clinical trials.

-- In January Professor Radford and Dr Gibb were named as lead authors on a Pfizer abstract to be presented at the International Conference on Malignant Lymphoma in Lugano, Switzerland in June this year.
+In January Professor Radford and Dr Gibb were named as lead authors on a Pfizer abstract to be presented at the International Conference on Malignant Lymphoma in Lugano, Switzerland in June 2017.

 - We are very happy to announce that on the 17th November our team were named winners of Research Team Of The Year at the Greater Manchester Clinical Research Awards 2016!